 Anti-Protest Bills Introduced in Response to Protest Movements

-Since January 2017, the U.S. has seen a wave of anti-protest bills introduced by state and federal lawmakers that would limit the right to protest.
-These bills are often introduced in response to prominent protest movements, including for racial justice, against the construction of oil and gas pipelines, campus demonstrations, and better working conditions for teachers.
+Since January 2017, the U.S. has seen a wave of bills introduced by state and federal lawmakers that would limit the right to protest.
+These anti-protest bills are often introduced in response to prominent protest movements, including movements for racial justice, campaigns against new oil and gas pipelines, demonstrations on college campuses, and protests supporting better working conditions for teachers.

-A 2020 bill enacted in Tennessee makes it a Class A misdemeanor, punishable by a year in jail, to obstruct a sidewalk or street, even though most protests occur on sidewalks and streets.
-Many bills target environmental demonstrators who frequently protest near the site of fossil fuel pipelines by creating extreme penalties for either trespassing near a pipeline or interfering with the construction of one.
-In Louisiana, a bill enacted in 2018 makes it a felony, punishable by five years in jail, to trespass near a pipeline, chilling the ability of demonstrators to protest close to pipelines or their construction sites.
+Many anti-protest bills restrict the freedom of assembly by creating extreme penalties for common infractions connected to protests.
+A 2020 law enacted in Tennessee makes obstructing a sidewalk or street an offense punishable by a year in jail, even though most protests occur on sidewalks and streets.
+Other bills target environmental demonstrators who protest near the site of fossil fuel pipelines, by creating extreme penalties for either trespassing near a pipeline or interfering with pipeline construction.
+In Louisiana, a law enacted in 2018 makes it a felony, punishable by five years in jail, to trespass near a pipeline, chilling the ability of demonstrators to protest close to pipelines or their construction sites.

-Many anti-protest bills include anti-riot provisions that cover activities that most would not consider rioting.
-In Florida, a new law enacted in 2021 makes it a felony to “riot.”
-However, “rioting” is defined in a manner that can capture peaceful protesters who are simply part of a larger crowd where a handful of individuals engage in property destruction, even for something as simple as kicking over a trash can.
-In fact, under the law no property destruction at all is required for those in a crowd to be guilty of “rioting,” just the “imminent danger” of damage.
-These provisions give wide discretion to law enforcement and prosecutors, which can easily be used against peaceful protesters.
+Many anti-protest bills use sweeping definitions of “rioting” and other offenses that can penalize nonviolent protest activity.
+In Florida, a law enacted in 2021 makes it a felony to “riot.”
+However, “rioting” is defined in a manner that can capture peaceful protesters who are simply part of a larger crowd where a few individuals engage in property destruction—even something as minor as kicking over a trash can.
+In fact, under the law, no actual property destruction needs to occur for those in a crowd to be guilty of “rioting”—just the “imminent danger” of damage is sufficient.
+These provisions give broad discretion to police and prosecutors to wield the law against nonviolent protesters.

-A 2017 bill enacted in Oklahoma creates liability of up to $1,000,000 for organizations that “conspire” with protesters that trespass near an oil and gas pipeline, creating new dangers for groups that want to organize protests near pipelines.
-Meanwhile, a bill that passed the House in Oklahoma in 2021 added “unlawful assembly” as an offense that can be prosecuted under the state’s RICO statute, meaning that if a group or individual “attempted” to encourage individuals to engage in a nonviolent demonstration deemed an “unlawful assembly” they could be subject to felony penalties.
-Nonprofits, religious organizations, and others will be much more reluctant to support or organize protected protests if they fear they could face fines, civil liability, or criminal penalties if an assembly is later deemed a “riot,” “unlawful,” or someone at that protest breaks the law.
+A number of anti-protest bills create chilling new risks for organizations and individuals who are not directly involved in protests.
+Under a 2017 law enacted in Oklahoma, organizations that “conspire” with protesters who trespass near an oil or gas pipeline are liable for up to $1 million—a significant deterrent for groups involved in organizing anti-pipeline protests.
+In 2021, the Oklahoma House also passed a bill that would make “unlawful assembly” an offense that can be prosecuted under the state’s RICO statute, meaning that if a group or individual “attempted” to encourage people to engage in a nonviolent demonstration that police deemed an “unlawful assembly,” they could be subject to felony penalties.
+Nonprofits, religious groups, and others will be much more reluctant to support or organize protected protests if they face possible penalties for the unlawful actions of others.

 Encouraging Violence against Protesters

-A bill in Iowa, enacted in 2021, shields drivers from civil liability if they injure or kill someone who is unlawfully blocking a road during a “protest, demonstration, riot, or unlawful assembly,” if they did so while exercising “due care.”
-In 2020 alone there were over a hundred instances of protesters being hit by vehicles.
-Other bills, including a 2021 bill enacted in Florida, provide an exemption from civil liability to anyone who injures or even kills a protester as long as the victim was most likely participating in a “riot.”
-Bills like this are viewed by many as designed to intimidate and even actively encourage violence against protesters.
+Many anti-protest bills create new protections for individuals who harm protesters.
+An Iowa law enacted in 2021, for instance, shields drivers from civil liability if they injure or kill someone who is unlawfully blocking a road during a “protest, demonstration, riot, or unlawful assembly,” as long as the driver was exercising “due care.”
+In 2020 alone, there were over one hundred instances of protesters being hit by vehicles.
+Other bills, including a Florida law enacted in 2021, protect someone who injures or even kills a protester from being sued, as long as the victim was most likely participating in a “riot.”
+Bills like this are viewed by many as designed to intimidate protesters and even actively encourage violence against them.

-The last five years have seen a resurgence of demonstrations in the United States.
+The last five years have seen a resurgence of popular protests and demonstrations in the United States.
 Anti-protest bills are both an unnecessary and unconstitutional response.
-Most protests are non-violent, and states already have the tools they need to prosecute those who commit crimes during demonstrations.
-State legislatures should take steps to support, rather than undermine, the country’s proud tradition of peaceful protest and fundamental First Amendment rights.
+State legislatures should take steps to support, rather than undermine, our fundamental First Amendment rights and honor our country’s proud tradition of peaceful protest.